Provincial Executive Council has announced the winners of the 2016 ATA fellowships and scholarships.

-Each year, the Alberta Teachers’ Association awards two fellowships, valued at $15,000 each, to ATA members who have been accepted into, or who have already embarked upon, full-time study in a doctoral program in education at a recognized Alberta public university.
+Each year, the Alberta Teachers’ Association awards two fellowships, valued at $15,000 each, to ATA members who have been accepted into or have already embarked upon full-time study in a doctoral program in education at a recognized Alberta public university.
 The fellowship program is intended to recognize academic excellence and to help defray the financial costs of university study.

 John Mazurek Memorial—Morgex Insurance Scholarship

 The John Mazurek Memorial—Morgex Insurance Scholarship is sponsored by Morgex Insurance.
-The $2,500 scholarship is to be used for an approved professional development course or part of an organized program of study in the field of business education and/or the use of computer technology in education from a recognized Canadian public institution.
+It consists of $2,500 to be used for an approved professional development course or part of an organized program of study in the field of business education and/or the use of computer technology in education from a recognized Canadian public institution.